-- Ensure alignment of the functional hierarchy of settlements and the growth points with the Limpopo SDF and in terms of real growth demands. - Ensure compact urban areas and prevent uncontrolled urban sprawl, but at the same time ensure that sufficient areas are provided to accommodate expected development demands and growth patterns, especially to address the housing needs. - Prevent uncontrolled development and expansion of informal settlements, but at the same time ensure that existing informal settlements are incorporated into the urban fabric in order to improve the life of these communities. - Utilise the potential of the higher and strategically located routes in order to ensure connectivity between nodal areas (internal and external) and the rural areas. - Ensure proper functioning and application of the Land Use Scheme.
+- Ensure alignment of the functional hierarchy of settlements and the growth points with the Limpopo SDF and in terms of real growth demands. - Ensure compact urban areas and prevent uncontrolled urban sprawl, but at the same time ensure that sufficient areas are provided to accommodate expected development demands and growth patterns, especially to address the housing needs. - Prevent uncontrolled development and expansion of informal settlements, but at the same time ensure that existing informal settlements are incorporated into the urban fabric in order to improve the life of these communities. - Utilise the potential of the higher and strategically located routes in order to enhance connectivity between nodal areas (internal and external) and the rural areas.